Food cost are up making it harder for Canadians to manage their grocery budget. Stay on track with these five strategies.

 Buy just enough of what’s in season: When various foods are in season, it means there is greater supply available, thus prices are more competitive.
 Whereas, if you try buying cherries in the off-season, not only do they taste bad, but they can be triple the price because supply is limited.
-Stick to the bins at the front of the store or market, which is where the in-season inventory is typically displayed.
+Stick to the bins (physical and digital) at the front of the store or market (or on the home screen), which is where the in-season inventory is typically displayed.
 And don’t overbuy, as this creates food and financial waste.
 Proactive meal planning can help.

-Cash in your points: A few weeks ago The Star featured a piece on loyalty point hoarding.
+Cash in your points: Last year The Star featured a piece on loyalty point hoarding.
 A recent national survey conducted on loyalty program satisfaction by PC Financial Mastercard showed that on average, people are holding onto $832 worth of loyalty points.
 Hoarding points is a bad financial practice because they become less powerful over time!
 Cash these in over the course of the summer toward groceries to offset rising prices.

 Keep your barbecue budget in check using a secured credit card: It used to be that secured credit cards were solely used for repairing one’s credit, or simply establishing credit as a newcomer to Canada.
 More and more, I’m seeing our clients, some who are on very tight budgets, use these styles of credit cards from companies such as People’s Trust, Capital One and Home Trust, to contain their grocery spending, avoid going overboard and build up better credit.
 These cards require a security deposit (which is most likely the credit limit to start) and users make payments against the card balance.
 Reporting is made back to credit bureaus on payments allowing people to build or rebuild credit.
 Secured cards can be compared on Ratehub.ca.

-Reallocate the savings on other budget categories: Not every category in the CPI rose this year.
-Though it probably doesn’t feel like it, fuel prices have actually come down, saving the average family $7 per month relative to a year ago, and internet costs are down 9 per cent.
+Reallocate the savings on other budget categories: Not every food category has risen in price this year.
+Though it probably doesn’t feel like it, fuel prices have actually come down, saving the average family at least $10 per month relative to a year ago, and internet costs are also down.
 As you realize savings in certain areas, you can reallocate these dollars to building up a rainy-day fund or simply to offset your increased grocery costs.